 Jacob Davis, a tailor in Reno, Nevada, was one of Levi Strauss’ regular customers.
 In 1872, he wrote a letter to Strauss about his method of making work pants with metal rivets on the stress points—at the corners of the pockets and the base of the button fly—to make them stronger.
 As Davis didn’t have the money for the necessary paperwork, he suggested that Strauss provide the funds and that the two men get the patent together.
 Strauss agreed enthusiastically, and the patent for “Improvement in Fastening Pocket-Openings”–the innovation that would produce blue jeans as we know them–was granted to both men on May 20, 1873.

 Strauss brought Davis to San Francisco to oversee the first manufacturing facility for “waist overalls,” as the original jeans were known.
 At first they employed seamstresses working out of their homes, but by the 1880s, Strauss had opened his own factory.
 The famous 501 brand jean—known until 1890 as “XX”—was soon a bestseller, and the company grew quickly.
 By the 1920s, Levi’s denim waist overalls were the top-selling men’s work pant in the United States.
-As decades passed, the craze only grew, and now blue jeans are worn by men and women, young and old, around the world.
+As decades passed, the craze only grew, and now blue jeans are worn and beloved by people old, young and everything in between around the world.